Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/Query/TermSeparator.md

 # Query.TermSeparator field

-Query can be splited into multiple terms by whitespace
+Query can be splitted into multiple terms by whitespace

 ```csharp
 public const string TermSeparator;